deontic/repostchecker/README.md

 <img width="419" alt="image" src="https://user-images.githubusercontent.com/68165727/145656345-70135050-1905-4d88-bf4e-b9024718e509.png">

 #### note:
-can very rarely give you a net::ERR_INCOMPLETE_CHUNKED_ENCODING 200 (OK) error but it generally works ok, remember repostsleuth can't always detect reposts due to changes on the image
+can very rarely give you a net::ERR_INCOMPLETE_CHUNKED_ENCODING 200 (OK) error but it generally works ok, remember repostsleuth can't always detect reposts  (e.g when certain changes have been made to the image)

 ## installation
 * download [build.zip](/build) and extract the build folder